Colbert MD Stimulate The Serum Review

 • Moderate moisturizing.
 It has a moisturizing rating of 4.4 out of 10.

-• Little anti-wrinkle effect: Colbert MD Stimulate The Serum has an anti-wrinkle rating of 1.0 out of 10, so you may expect a positive, although insignificant, effect on wrinkles.
+• Slight anti-wrinkle effect: Colbert MD Stimulate The Serum has an anti-wrinkle rating of 1.0 out of 10, so you may expect a positive, although insignificant, effect on wrinkles.

-Quite moisturizing: Colbert MD Stimulate The Serum has a moisturizing rating of 4.4 out of 10.
+According to CreamScan analysis, Colbert MD Stimulate The Serum is quite moisturizing, with a moisturizing rating of 4.4 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a moderate humectancy of 5.5 out of 10, primarily due to the substantial concentration of Butylene Glycol (est. ≈4.0%), and a moderate occlusivity of 3.2 out of 10, mainly due to the high content of Dimethicone (est. ≈6.0%).